-Other assets as of December 31, 2023 and 2022 consist of the following:
+Other assets as of December 31, 2024 and 2023 consist of the following:

-(dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) (dollars in thousands, except for per share data, unless otherwise noted)

-As of De As of December 31,
+As o As of December 31,

-2023 2022
+2024 2023

-Security deposits \$ 273 \$ 251
+Security deposits \$ 312 \$ 273

-Loan fees 198 70
+Loan fees 66 198

-Certificates of deposit 459 459
+Certificates of deposit - 459

+Coronavirus aid, relief, and economic security act retention credit 1 002

-Strategic investment 6,000
+Strategic investment 7 000 6,000

+Deferred tax asset (See Note 17) 274 678

-Other long-term assets 1,477 2,289
+Other long-term assets 2 389 1,477

-Total \$ 8,407 \$ 3,069
+Total \$ 285 447 \$ 8,407

-In March 2023, the Company made a strategic investment in equity securities in a privately held company.
+During the three months ended March 31, 2024, the Company made an incremental strategic investment in equity securities of a privately held company, which the Company previously invested in during three months ended March 31, 2023.
 As the investment does not have a readily determinable fair value, the Company elected the measurement alternative to record the investment at initial cost less impairments, if any, adjusted for observable changes in fair value for identical or similar investments of the same issuer.
 Adjustments resulting from these fluctuations are recorded within other income (expense) on the Company's consolidated statements of operations.

-During the year ended December 31, 2023, there were no adjustments recorded by the Company in relation to its strategic investment.
+During the year ended December 31, 2024, there were no adjustments recorded by the Company in relation to its strategic investment.